Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 ---
 layout: post
-title:  "Deep Learning Notes: Attention and Transformer"
+title:  "Large Language Model Notes: Attention and Transformer"
 categories: neural-network
 mathjax: true
 comments: true
 ---

 Eventually, my journey through neural networks has brought me to a point where I feel equipped with enough foundational knowledge to delve into the **attention mechanism** and **transformer models** in deep learning.
-I can’t help but start this post to record what I’ve learned so far, even as I continue exploring and deepening my understanding of this intriguing subject.
+I can’t help but start this post to record what I’ve learned so far, even as I continue exploring and deepening my understanding of these 2 intriguing topics.

 ## Look Back Where I Started
 Since this is a big milestone for me where I feel confident in understanding the 2 advanced topics, I want to take a moment to reflect on how I got here.